| Monthly Tech-Tip | No tracking! No ads! |

 This picture has its own page with more detail, click here to see it.

 Super white translucent porcelains are expensive, approaching $200/box in some countries!
-They are tipping point bodies, are difficult to make, and variation in properties is common.
+Even so, variation in properties is common (certainly not good for a "tipping point body" that is difficult to make).
 The idea of making your own clay body is actually feasible here.
-Yet one potter, Kirsty Kash, told me this amount of DIY was a non-option, much "too difficult".
-Some time later, after more issues, she agreed to try, using a recipe similar to L3778D.
+Yet Kirsty Kash, maker of this mug, told me that this amount of DIY was something she had never really considered, thinking it would be too complicated without guidance.
+But ongoing issues with the commercial clay gave her the motivation to give it a try (using a recipe similar to L3778D).
 She weighed out the materials, slurried up the mix using a propeller mixer, finished by blender mixing and then dewatered on a super-clean plaster bat.

-By the third batch, the best thing happened: Pieces bloated (blistered)!
-Why was this good.
-Because of what happened next: We corresponded about why each material is in the recipe and how using this type of body is "walking the recipe tightrope", understanding and control are needed.
-The feldspar determines the maturity of the fired product.
-Simple testing is all that is needed to reduce it enough to eliminate the blisters (and give a little margin for error).
-The change enabled increasing the kaolin percentage by the same amount.
+By the third batch, something good happened: The porcelain blistered (tiny bumps on the surface).
+Subsequent correspondence brought the realization that this type of body is "walking a recipe tightrope" that requires control of the percentage of the key ingredient: Feldspar.
+It determines the maturity of the fired product.
+Too much brings blisters, too little and translucency is lost.
+Simple testing is all that is needed to determine the needed amount.
+More good news: The change enabled increasing the kaolin percentage by the same amount.
 That, in turn, enabled reducing the percentage of veegum (reducing the cost).

 Her comment a few days ago was inspiring: "I'm getting to know my material so intimately.
 I have been learning SO much."
 When I suggested she might end up buying commercial again she responded: "I just bought large bags of all the materials and plan to keep going.
 I like having the control and being less reliant on the boxed clay.
 You've converted me!".